EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 0 17 * * Mon-Fri ln -sf tnm.global.hometime.conf tnm.global.conf
 ```

 Voila!
-We've changed the way tail_n_mail runs depending on the time of day.
+We’ve changed the way tail_n_mail runs depending on the time of day.
 There are
-many other tricks you can do with tail_n_mail - check out [the documentation](https://bucardo.org/Tail_n_mail/) or post to [the mailing list](https://mail.endcrypt.com/mailman/listinfo/tnm)
+many other tricks you can do with tail_n_mail — check out [the documentation](https://bucardo.org/tail_n_mail/) or post to [the mailing list](https://mail.endcrypt.com/mailman/listinfo/tnm)
 for more help and/or inspiration.